Datadog CLI

 FAQ

-The datadog-ci CLI tool itself is free and open-source under the Apache 2.0 license.
-However, the Datadog platform features it integrates with — RUM, Synthetic Monitoring, Test Visibility, Serverless Monitoring — each have their own pricing tiers.
-You need an active Datadog account with the relevant products enabled for the CLI commands to work.
+- The `datadog-ci` CLI is free and open-source under the Apache 2.0 license.
+The Datadog platform features it integrates with (RUM, Synthetic Monitoring, Test Visibility, Serverless) each have their own pricing tiers.
+You need an active Datadog account with the relevant products enabled.

-Set the DD_API_KEY environment variable with your Datadog API key.
-Some commands also require DD_APP_KEY for application-level access.
-In CI pipelines, store these as secrets in your CI platform (GitHub Actions secrets, GitLab CI variables, etc).
-The CLI reads these environment variables automatically.
+- Set the `DD_API_KEY` environment variable with your Datadog API key.
+Some commands also require `DD_APP_KEY` for application-level access.
+In CI pipelines, store these as secrets in your platform (GitHub Actions secrets, GitLab CI variables).
+The CLI reads environment variables automatically.

-Yes.
+- Yes.
 Standalone binaries are available for Linux (x64, arm64), macOS (x64, arm64), and Windows (x64).
-Download them from the GitHub releases page.
-These are self-contained executables that do not require Node.js, npm, or any runtime dependencies.
+Download from the GitHub releases page.
+Self-contained executables, no Node.js or npm required.
+Your agent can use either the npm package or the standalone binary depending on the CI environment.

-Yes.
+- Yes.
 Datadog launched its official MCP Server as generally available in March 2026.
-The MCP server gives AI agents secure, real-time access to Datadog observability data including logs, metrics, traces, and incidents.
-It is separate from the CI CLI but complements it for agent-driven monitoring workflows.
+Your agent gets secure, real-time access to logs, metrics, traces, and incidents via MCP.
+The MCP server complements the CI CLI.
+Use CLI for pipeline operations (uploads, tests) and MCP for observability queries.

-Datadog CI is platform-agnostic.
-It works in any CI environment that can run Node.js or execute a standalone binary — GitHub Actions, GitLab CI, Jenkins, CircleCI, Bitbucket Pipelines, Azure DevOps, and others.
-It auto-detects common CI environments to extract git metadata and pipeline context.
+- Platform-agnostic.
+Works in any CI environment with Node.js or a standalone binary.
+GitHub Actions, GitLab CI, Jenkins, CircleCI, Bitbucket Pipelines, Azure DevOps, and more.
+Auto-detects common CI environments to extract git metadata and pipeline context.

 Last verified: Mar 14, 2026